-FIG 1.
-Household respondants
+Figure 1.
+Diagram showing comparative numbers of local users of wild edible fruit trees in the different localities selected

-Majority of the wild edible fruit users in Warder and Kabri dahar were about 36% in each district while in Garbo 11% and non-user respondents in warder, Kabridahar and Garbo were 14, 9 and 24% respectively.
+Wild edible fruit users in Warder and Kabri dahar were about 36% each, while in Garbo 11%.Non-user respondents in Warder, Kabridahar and Garbo were 14, 9 and 24% respectively.

-Total of twenty WEFP species (herb, Liana’s shrubs and tree) where identified from Warder and Korahay.
-Total of eight families where identified, in terms of species richness.
-The dominant family was apocynecea with six (25%) species fallowed by malveceae five (30%) species.
-The top three families contribute about 30 percent on the seven-plant family recorded in the study area.
+Twenty WEFP species (herb, Liana’s shrubs and tree) were identified from Warder and Korahay.
+Eight families where identified, in terms of species richness.
+The dominant family was Apocynaceae with six species (25%) followed by Malvaceae five species (30%).

 Figure 2.
-Percent proportion of plant family per species
+Chart showing percent proportion of species belonging to different families reported during the present study

-Table 2.
-Scientific, local, family name and growth habit of wild edible fruit species
+Observation Table No. 2.
+List of Wild edible fruit species